- We are able to see new babies with Down syndrome who are born at MGH.

 Do you have a waiting list?

 Regrettably, at this time, there are no other Down syndrome multidisciplinary specialty clinics in the Northeast that see adults with Down syndrome on an annual basis.
 Dr. Florence Lai is based at McLean Hospital and sees aging adults with Alzheimer’s disease.
 Dr. Julie Moran is affiliated with the Department of Developmental Services and sees aging adults with developmental disabilities.
-At this time, we encourage caregivers to work closely with the patient’s primary care physician.
+At this time, we encourage caregivers to work closely with the patient’s primary care physician and DSC2U can help guide you.
 Excellent medical advice can be found in the book The Guide to Good Health for Teens and Adults with Down Syndrome, available in English and Spanish, at www.woodbinehouse.com.
-If the adult with Down syndrome is experiencing a medical emergency, we recommend that you call 9-1-1 or go to your closest emergency room.
+The National Down Syndrome Society also keeps a list of Healthcare Providers and a Clinic Database you can reference.

 My son or daughter is already an established patient.
 Can they continue to be seen?

 Yes.
 All patients with Down syndrome who have had an appointment with one of our providers within the past 3 years can continue to be seen within our program.
 If the patient with Down syndrome is younger than 21, they will be offered a clinical spot in our adult clinic when they reach that age.

 If it has been longer than three years since your child’s last appointment, he/she is considered a new patient and will have to be added to the wait list.
 Please call us at 617-643-8912 or email email@example.com to be added to the wait list.